 The City first introduced Sharrows in the summer of 2011.
-With guidance of Cycle Kingston, Kingston Coalition of Active Transportation, and the Kingston Velo Club, the Sharrow drawings have been fine-tuned for the La Salle Causeway initiative.
+With guidance of Cycle Kingston, Kingston Coalition of Active Transportation, and the Kingston Velo Club, the Sharrow drawings were fine-tuned when added to the La Salle Causeway in June 2013.

 Rules of the Road apply to all vehicles